The Consumer Finance Law Review: Australia

 Australian Securities and Investments Commission v.
 Westpac Banking Corporation FCAFC 111; Australian Securities and Investments Commission v.
 Westpac Banking Corporation (Liability Trial) FCA 1244

 This case concerned alleged breaches of responsible lending laws by Westpac in its home loan approval process.
 While Westpac did collect information about customers' living expenses, a particular serviceability calculation within its credit assessment process used a statistical benchmark value in place of the amount for living expenses that the applicant declared in their loan application in determining whether the applicant could afford repayments on the loan.
 Also, for interest-only loans, Westpac determined serviceability by amortising the principal amount over the entire term of the loan rather than only the residual term after the expiry of the interest-only period.
-ASIC commenced civil penalty proceedings, alleging a failure to assess whether or not a credit contract is unsuitable before entering into the credit contract.
+ASIC commenced civil penalty proceedings, alleging a failure to assess whether or not a credit contract was unsuitable before entering into the credit contract.

-After a A$35 million penalty agreed between ASIC and Westpac was rejected by the Federal Court as the proposed orders did not disclose any contravention of the NCCP Act,182 the case was argued on its merits and the Federal Court held that Westpac did not contravene the NCCP Act.
+After a A$35 million penalty agreed between ASIC and Westpac was rejected by the Federal Court as the proposed orders did not disclose any contravention of the NCCP Act,181 the case was argued on its merits and the Federal Court held that Westpac did not contravene the NCCP Act.
 It was held that the obligation to assess whether or not a credit contract will be unsuitable for a consumer simply requires the credit provider to turn their mind to the criteria for unsuitability; it does not prescribe the manner in which the assessment must be carried out, what information must be used and how it must be used, or the decision rules that must be followed.
 How the assessment is carried out is left to the credit provider's discretion.
-Hence, Westpac did assess whether or not the credit contract will be unsuitable for each applicant, and therefore discharged its obligation in this respect.
+Hence, Westpac did assess whether or not the credit contract would be unsuitable for each applicant and therefore discharged its obligation in this respect.

 The decision is significant as it is the first contested litigation concerning the responsible lending obligations in the NCCP Act.
 It also represents a construction of the NCCP Act more favourable to credit providers than the prevailing industry sentiment was at the time the litigation was commenced.
 Material to the outcome in this case was that ASIC did not allege that any of the credit contracts entered into were unsuitable; only that Westpac's assessments were defective and therefore invalid.
 The case is also significant for the judge's comments that consumers can be expected to reduce discretionary expenditure in order to make loan repayments, with the implication that a cash-flow deficit based on the consumer's current income and expenditure levels does not necessarily mean that a consumer will be unable to afford to repay the loan.